nettings/medianet/README.md

 ### User account and access

 The default user account is `medianet`.
-Its password is locked, so you must drop a suitable ssh key into `/home/medianet/.ssh/authorized_keys` while you are bootstrapping the distribution!
+Its password is locked.
+You will be asked to paste a suitable ssh public key during the bootstrapping process.
 All audio-related services run as user medianet.
-This user currently has full sudo rights, as it is also the maintenance account.
-This will be split in the near future to improve operational security.
+This user currently has full sudo rights, but they are protected by the pam_ssh_agent_auth mechanism, i.e. you can only execute sudo commends without a password if the correct private key is present in your ssh agent.
+You will likewise be prompted to paste the corresponding public key during bootstrapping.
+This improves operational security such that if medianet is compromised, the attacker does not automatically have root access.

 ### Configuration and system state